laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 We will roll out this feature over several Bazel minor versions:

-1.  version `0.N.*`: contains both the new and old test execution mechanisms and supports the `--[no]windows_bashless_test` flag.
-By default the flag is disabled and Bazel uses the old (Bash-based) test execution.
+1.  version `0.N.*`: contains both the new and old test execution mechanisms and supports the `--[no]windows_native_test_wrapper` flag.
+By default the flag is disabled and Bazel uses the old (non-native, Bash-based) test execution.
     We ask users to enable the flag and report bugs.
 We move on to the next stage when all known bugs are fixed.

 1.  version `0.N+k.*` (`k` &gt; 0): the flag is enabled by default.
 We ask users to file bugs whenever they find a use-case to disable the flag.
 We move on